Random Schrodinger operators on long boxes, noise explosion and the GOE: Appendix

 By the above argument any sequence has a further subsequence that converges locally uniformly to some analytic $f$ in distribution.
 But the distribution of $f$ is determined by its finite dimensional distributions, so the limit is unique. \end{proof}

-\begin{corollary} Let $f_n$ be random analytic functions on $D$ so that $\ev h(|f_n(z)|) \le g(z)$ for some and increasing unbounded function $h$ and locally bounded function $g$.
+\begin{corollary} Let $f_n$ be random analytic functions on an open set $D\subset \CC$ so that $\ev |f_n(z)| \le g(z)$ for a locally bounded function $g$.
 Assume that $f_n(z)\Rightarrow f(z)$ in the sense of finite dimensional distributions.
 Then $f$ has a unique analytic version and $f_n \Rightarrow f$ in distribution with respect to local-uniform convergence. \end{corollary}